bUnit-dev/bUnit/docs/site/docs/getting-started/snapshottest-details.md

 # `<SnapshotTest>` Details

 bUnit's support for snapshot testing comes with the <xref:Bunit.SnapshotTest> component.
-In snapshot testing, you declare your input (e.g. one or more component under test) and the expected output, and the library will automatically tell you if they do not match.
+In snapshot testing, you declare your input (e.g. one or more components under test) and the expected output, and the library will automatically tell you if they do not match.

 > [!NOTE]
 > One notable snapshot testing feature is missing now: the ability to auto-generate the expected output initially, when it is not specified.
 If you want to contribute to this, take a look at [issue #3 on GitHub](https://github.com/egil/bunit/issues/3).